Efficiency (statistics): Finite-sample efficiency

 As an example, among the models encountered in practice, efficient estimators exist for: the mean μ of the normal distribution (but not the variance σ2), parameter λ of the Poisson distribution, the probability p in the binomial or multinomial distribution.

 Consider the model of a normal distribution with unknown mean but known variance: { P_{θ} = N(θ, σ^{2}) | θ ∈ R }.
 The data consists of n independent and identically distributed observations from this model: X = (x_{1}, …, x_{n}).
 We estimate the parameter θ using the sample mean of all observations:

 This estimator has mean θ and variance of σ^{2} / n, which is equal to the reciprocal of the Fisher information from the sample.
 Thus, the sample mean is a finite-sample efficient estimator for the mean of the normal distribution.

 Asymptotic efficiency

-Asymptotic efficiency requires Consistency (statistics), asymptotic normally distribution of estimator, and asymptotic variance-covariance matrix no worse than any other estimator.
+Asymptotic efficiency requires Consistency (statistics), asymptotically normal distribution of the estimator, and an asymptotic variance-covariance matrix no worse than that of any other estimator.